Gyms and studios are back! These are the best exercise classes in London to get you back into the fitness game.

-Exercise need not be dull, especially in London where there’s always something new!
+Exercise need not be dull, especially in London where there’s always something new.
 Why not try one of our fitness classes with a difference?
 Whether you see yourself as a ballet barre kind of girl or a boxing fan, there’s something for everyone.
+Here’s a guide to the capital’s best boutique gyms.

 Bright lights, a stage, multi-tiered flooring: 1Rebel’s Ride studio in Victoria is more like a theatre than a gym.
 And in many ways it is a performance, but one where the 80-bike strong audience must take part too.
 A celebrity-style spin instructor is elevated on a platform, which becomes encased with a circle of lights at numerous points during the class.
 The 3D sound system, Ibiza-style lighting and special effects transport you another world – one where exercise is actually fun.
 But don’t expect an easy ride: the mixture of sprints, hill climbs and hand-weight exercises is a lethal combination.
 Power through, and you could burn up to 800 calories in one class.
 There are six 1Rebel gyms across the city, including a recently opened studio in Angel.
 Here it’s all about the Reshape class, which is not spinning but equally – and perhaps even more so – gruelling.
 Expect to be mentally and physically challenged in a series of high-powered treadmill sessions and dynamic weight sequences, designed to push you to exertion.
 Various locations.